 - Cools down engine parts when they reach high temperatures

 Despite similar functions, synthetic and conventional engine oils also have some key differences:

 A. How They’re Made

-Both synthetic and conventional engine oil are made from crude oil, but the quality and complexity of the process for each vary greatly.
+Both synthetic and conventional engine oils are made from crude oil, but each process’s quality and complexity vary greatly:

 1. Synthetic Oil

 Synthetic oil is chemically produced in the laboratory by refining crude oil to get a synthetic base oil — to which various additives are added, like castor waxes and paraffinic oils.

 The base oil is synthesized by rearranging hydrocarbon molecules.
 These synthetic base oil molecules are uniform in shape with fewer impurities between them — resulting in a highly reliable motor oil with improved stability to the oil’s structure under higher temperatures and pressures.